- Game Standards

 - The legal mumbo-jumbo as the end of the manual where it may say this engine licensed to... can be left out of the credits submission.

-- Although not mandatory, in-game screenshots or scanned manual credits are greatly encouraged.
+- Although not mandatory, EITHER screengrabbed in-game screenshots/scanned manual credits OR a link to a YouTube video with the credits captured are greatly encouraged.
+If you're using YouTube credits uploaded by others, please use this FAQ to grab screenshots from it and upload.
 This will help approvers verify and double check your credit submissions for possible human error factors (typos, missing developer names, etc.) and make the approval process much faster.

 - All game entries are allowed to have credits with the exception of compilations UNLESS there are specific compilation credits.